 Description Select the type of coordinates in which to perform the optimization.
 'Auto' automatically selects the most appropriate CoordinateType for a given Method.

-If 'Auto' is selected, Delocalized coordinates will be used for the Quasi-Newton and SCMGO methods, while Cartesian coordinates will be used for all other methods.
+If 'Auto' is selected, Delocalized coordinates will be used for the Quasi-Newton method, while Cartesian coordinates will be used for all other methods.